giveri/gemini-cli/README.md

 - Automate operational tasks, like querying pull requests or handling complex rebases.
 - Use tools and MCP servers to connect new capabilities, including [media generation with Imagen, Veo or Lyria](https://github.com/GoogleCloudPlatform/vertex-ai-creative-studio/tree/main/experiments/mcp-genmedia)
-- Ground your queries with the [Google Search](https://ai.google.dev/gemini-api/docs/grounding) tool, built in to Gemini.
+- Ground your queries with the built-in web search tool.

 ## Quickstart